JeanChristopheRohner/theory-toolbox/README.md

 4. At the prompt, next to ?-, type one of the queries followed by a period, such as `q3.`

 ## Proper Operation
-* To use the toolbox on your own theory, create a text file (UTF-8 with BOM encoding) and write `:-include('theoryToolbox.pl').` at the top of this file.
-Your file has to be in the same directory as theoryToolbox.pl (alternatively you can modify the include directory to point to another directory that contains theoryToolbox.pl).
+* To use the toolbox on your own theory, create a text file (UTF-8 with BOM encoding) and write the following code at the top of this file: `:-include('theoryToolbox.pl').` Your file has to be in the same directory as theoryToolbox.pl (alternatively you can modify the include directory to point to another directory that contains theoryToolbox.pl).
 * Load (consult) your file from SWI Prolog.
 Instructions for doing so can be found [here](https://www.swi-prolog.org/pldoc/man?section=quickstart).
 * The include directive
   - Enables the use of clp(r) predicates; see more information [here](https://www.swi-prolog.org/pldoc/man?section=clpqr).